jmoudev/football-fixtures/README.md

 Additionally, you can add the upcoming fixtures to your Google Calendar.

-This project is intended as a playground to use Typer and the CliTestRunner class to achieve testing of a CLI application.
+This project is intended as a playground to use Typer and the CliRunner class to achieve testing of a CLI application.

 <!-- TODO
 ## Installation